msychalice/leetcode/README.md

 ## 15. 3Sum
-Sort the input vector, convert it to a 2sum problem and use two pointer algorithm.
+Sort the input vector, convert it to a 2sum problem and use two pointers algorithm.
 Beware of skipping all the duplicate answers.
 ```
 sort(nums)